Tips for Writing an Effective Admission Essay

 September 27, 2018

-So you’ve started putting together your college applications, and like a boss, you’ve been requesting transcripts, filling in your personal information, and asking for recommendation letters.
+So you’ve started putting together your college applications, and like a pro, you’ve been requesting transcripts, filling in your personal information, and asking for recommendation letters.
 But there’s one last requirement that you’ve been dreading.
 It’s the summit of your mountain, the boss fight in your video game, the spun sugar on your croquembouche.

 We’re talking, of course, about the college admission essay.